Mississippi State 76, Mississippi 72

 It went back and forth in thesecond half, with the game tied with 1:25 to play on Summers‘3-pointer.
 But the Bulldogs hit four free throws in the final minuteto clinch the victory.

-GAME NOTEBOOK: Mississippiplayed its second conference game without leading scorer MarshallHenderson, who was suspended for the first two SEC contests for on-and off-court incidents last season. … The Rebels won the reboundbattle 47-37. … The Bulldogs hit 28-of-42 from the free-throw linewhile Mississippi hit 10-of-12.
+GAME NOTEBOOK: Mississippiplayed its second conference game without leading scorer MarshallHenderson, who was suspended for the first two SEC contests for on-and off-court incidents last season. … The Rebels won the reboundbattle, 47-35. … The Bulldogs hit 28-of-42 from the free-throw linewhile Mississippi hit 10-of-12.